 This is one of the best Colorado hidden gems if you love history and wildlife.

-Where to Stay Near St Elmo: Camp at Iron City Campground right by St Elmo, or stay at Surf Hotel and Chalet in Buena Vista or Mountain Goat Lodge in Salida.
+Where to Stay Near St Elmo: Camp at Iron City Campground right by St Elmo, or stay at Surf Hotel and Chalet in Buena Vista or the retro American Classic Inn in Salida.
 For vacation rentals, stay at this sweet cabin in the heart of BV, or the cute Tenderfoot Cottage in Salida.

-Where to Eat & Drink Near St Elmo: In Buena Vista, the Buena Viking Food Truck for their amazing burgers and sides, Elkhorn Pizzeria for great pizza, the Jailhouse Craft Beer Bar for craft beer and wine in an old jail, and Eddyline Brewery for local brews.
+Where to Eat & Drink Near St Elmo: In Buena Vista, the Buena Viking Food Truck for their amazing burgers and sides, Elkhorn Pizzeria for great pizza, the Jailhouse Craft Beer Bar for craft beer and wine, and Eddyline Brewery for local brews.

 In Salida, Amicas Pizza Microbrew for wood-fired pizzas and craft beer, Tacos El Tapatio for authentic Mexican food, and Soulcraft Brewing and Tres Litros Beer Company for awesome craft beer.

 3. Black Canyon of the Gunnison National Park